 As previously mentioned, any situation whereby your business absolutely needs to conduct physical stock counts will be served well by the periodic inventory method.
 Any retail business that is busy will benefit from this inventory method, and this applies to both brick-and-mortar as well as e-commerce stores.
 Imagine a busy auto repair shop or a fashion boutique where members of the sales staff are trained to encourage multiple purchases through discounts.

 Accounting and forecasting are definitely easier when a periodic inventory system is used.
 We can say this with confidence because we have seen business owners who believe that the real-time perpetual inventory system provided by POS systems will completely automate their inventory and accounting systems.
 What these company owners are not aware of is that the full implementation of such systems is not so easy.
-First of all, every item in stock, including goods and parts, must have proper bar or QR coding.
+First of all, every item in stock, including goods and parts, must have a proper bar or QR code.
 This means that a database must be set up along with a scanning system.
 The next step involves training all staff members to handle goods in a way that they are properly scanned with regard to sales, discounts, allowances, and returns.

 Shrinkage will happen whether you use a real-time perpetual inventory system complete with code scanning or a periodic system with manual count.
 For this reason, vendors of POS solutions often tell their clients to reconcile their inventory systems with manual counting for the purpose of figuring out shrinkage.